ethans241/Ethan-Milestone-1-Argoll-Logistics/README.md

 ![Contact page on multiple devices](docs/readme-images/argoll-contact-devices.png)

-The services page contains the following.
+The contact page contains the following.

 Hero Image with company name and page title

-The hero section on the contact page has the same design as the other hero sections on the website but with a different image to give the customer an easy visiual aid as to what page they are on.
+The hero section on the contact page has the same design as the other hero sections on the website but with a different image to give the customer an easy visual aid as to what page they are on.

 ![Hero screenshot from contact page](docs/readme-images/contact-page-hero.png)